Stock market today: Asia shares mostly decline after Wall Street slide on bank worries

 TOKYO — Asian shares mostly fell Wednesday after worries about the U.S. banking system set off a decline on Wall Street and amid concerns closer to home about Chinese economic growth.

-Clifford Bennett, chief economist at ACY Securities, called the export data out of China ''rather alarming,'' noting it was the sharpest decline in three years and reflected the situation with the global economy, not just in China.
+Clifford Bennett, chief economist at ACY Securities, called the export data out of China ''rather alarming,'' noting it was the sharpest decline in three years and reflected global economic challenges, not just in China.

 ''Global demand is falling precipitously,'' he said.